Presiding bishop: United Episcopal Church of North America

-Latter Day Saints
+Latter Day Saint movement

 The Presiding Bishop is a role in the church hierarchy of several denominations of the Latter Day Saint movement.
 Each Presiding Bishop has two counselors; the three together form the Presiding Bishopric.

 The position shares its origin with that of bishop.
 Edward Partridge was the first man ordained to the office of bishop in the early Church of Christ on February 4, 1831.
 Partridge became known as the First Bishop and later the "Presiding Bishop" when subordinate bishops were called in the Nauvoo period (1839–44).

 After the 1844 succession crisis, the role of Presiding Bishop evolved separately in different denominations of the movement.

 The Church of Jesus Christ of Latter-day Saints

 In the Church of Jesus Christ of Latter-day Saints, the largest denomination of the Latter Day Saint movement, the Presiding Bishop is the highest leadership position within the church's Aaronic priesthood.
 The three members of the Presiding Bishopric serve as church general authorities and oversee the church's temporal affairs (buildings, properties, commercial corporations, etc.) throughout the world.

 Along with the First Presidency and the Quorum of the Twelve Apostles, the Presiding Bishopric is a part of the Council on the Disposition of the Tithes, which oversees and authorizes the expenditure of all tithing funds.
 The Presiding Bishopric is also responsible for overseeing the church's Aaronic priesthood, although most of the work in this area is delegated to the Young Men General Presidency.

-Since October 2015, the church's Presiding Bishop has been Gérald Caussé.
+Since November 2025, the church's Presiding Bishop has been W. Christopher Waddell.